Information for Faculty & Staff

 - Integrate career assignments into your course curriculum

-- Include an oral or written report on an informational interview with a New Paltz alumna/us or other professional about their career
+- An informational interview with a New Paltz alumna/us or other professional/employer

 - Link to our website!

 - Consider linking the Career Resource Center website to your department website and to Blackboard as a part of your important resources

 As you meet with students, refer them to the Career Resource Center